Loading...

 Locating Toxic Lead in City Soils with Online Archives (2024-2025)

-This project team will identify and map potential soil contamination in city parks in over two hundred cities in the U.S. and Canada.
-Team members will identify U.S. and Canadian cities that incinerated garbage and trash from the early 1900s through the 1960s and work with specialty librarians to investigate their city-waste history to locate precise sites of incinerators, as well as histories of incinerator operation and conversions to other land uses.
+This project team identified and mapped potential soil contamination in city parks in over two hundred cities in the U.S. and Canada.
+Team members identified U.S. and Canadian cities that incinerated garbage and trash from the early 1900s through the 1960s and worked with specialty librarians to investigate their city's waste history to locate precise sites of incinerators, as well as histories of incinerator operation and conversions to other land uses.

-Team members will use collected information to build a geospatial database linked to public health information regarding children’s blood lead concentrations.
-Team members will communicate with each investigated city to raise awareness and encourage soil screening for contaminants.
+Team members used collected information to build a geospatial database linked to public health information regarding children’s blood lead concentrations.
+Team members communicated with each investigated city to raise awareness and encourage soil screening for contaminants.

 Timing